-When I became a self-employed accountant, I quickly realised that working out my hourly rate was going to take more than just charging the same as my competitors.
-Or just simply accepting what clients were willing to pay me.
+When I started life as a UK sole trader, I quickly realised that calculating my self employed hourly rate was going to take more than just charging the same as my competitors.
+Or, just simply accepting what clients were willing to pay me.

-I had to consider my taxes, travel and things I had to pay for to deliver client work (including some very expensive software subscriptions).
+I had to consider my self employed tax, travel and things I had to pay for to deliver client work (including some very expensive software subscriptions).

 On one hand, I knew I would have to pay for expenses just to be self-employed but on the other, I was being overwhelmed by freelancer sites stuffed with low priced competitors** and clients trying to convince me to drop my pricing.

 ** I use the word “competitor” very loosely.
 There are many people on freelancer sites charging rock bottom prices but their circumstances are very different, the quality of their work varies and the type of client shopping on these sites make their buying decisions purely based on price.

-I quickly realised I needed to think like a small business owner and work out what I was worth as well as what I needed to earn as a bare minimum just to cover my costs and pay myself a reasonable salary.
+I quickly realised I needed to think like a small business owner.
+This meant working out what I was worth as well as what I needed to earn as a bare minimum, just to cover my costs and pay myself a reasonable salary.

-But before we start here are a few truth bombs:
+But before we start here are a few truths: